 In conclusion, whether you are a professional or an individual, it is essential to be fully aware of your rights and obligations in property matters in Manosque.
 If you have any doubts or disputes, don't hesitate to consult a specialist lawyer.

-Me Zakine, a lawyer in Manosque, can help you deal with the issue of abandoned building sites, so that you can protect your rights and best defend your interests.
+Mr. Zakine, avocat à Manosque help you deal with the issue of abandoned building sites, so as to safeguard your rights and defend your interests as effectively as possible

 Ms Zakine can meet you in person or by videoconference to advise you on the steps to take in this type of situation.